-Committees.
-IDPR administers the registration programs for snowmobiles, boats and off-highway vehicles, and the permit program for the state's Park N' Ski areas.
-Money from those registrations and other sources goes to develop and maintain trails, facilities and programs statewide for recreationists.
-IDPR hosts over 5 million park visitors annually--that's over 382,000 family camping days.
+IDPR offers over 30 State Parks and Recreational sites, Moter Vehicle Entry Fees, camping fees and program fees allow IDPR to maintain and staff these memory making recreational opportunities, many offer beautiful campgrounds, relaxing fishing prospects, sublime trail hiking, impactful education, and many more ways to enjoy Idaho's most valuable resource, our diverse outdoor experiences!
+Additionally, IDPR administers the registration programs for snowmobiles, boats and off-highway vehicles, and the permit program for the state's Park N' Ski areas.
+Money from those registrations and other sources goes to develop and maintain trails, facilities, and programs statewide for recreationists.
 Our slogan, developed during the formation of our agency vision, proudly states that we fulfill our mission by providing "Today's Fun, Tomorrow's Memories."